Fort Worth Child Sexual Abuse Attorney

 - Schools & Daycares: When you send your kids to school, you expect that they’ll be supervised and safe.
 You also expect that the people watching your children are looking out for their best interests.
 When abuse happens at school, the administration or school itself could be liable.

-At Stephens Law Firm, PLLC, our attorneys understand that abuse can alter the course of your child’s life forever.
-So, as we navigate your case, we’ll work diligently to identify anyone and everyone who contributed to this inexcusable conduct.
-If someone played a role, we’ll do everything we can to hold them personally accountable.
+Stephens Law Firm, PLLC understands that abuse can alter the course of your child’s life forever.
+So, as attorney Jason Stephens navigates your case, he’ll work diligently to identify anyone and everyone who contributed to this inexcusable conduct.
+If someone played a role, he’ll do everything he can to hold them personally accountable.

 Damages Available in Fort Worth Child Sexual Abuse Injury Cases

-We want to make sure that your child is fully compensated for the physical and emotional trauma they’ve been forced to endure.
-That’s why we’ll identify and seek all available damages, which might include money for:
+Stephens Law wants to make sure that your child is fully compensated for the physical and emotional trauma they’ve been forced to endure.
+That’s why attorney Jason Stephens will identify and seek all available damages, which might include money for:

 - Loss of enjoyment of life